seanbreckenridge/exobrain/projects/README.md

 [GitHub](https://github.com/seanbreckenridge/havecmd) | [GitLab](https://gitlab.com/seanbreckenridge/havecmd) | Shell

-A template for my bash scripts, to provide a nicer interface to check for the presence of external commands on the users `$PATH`.
+A template for my bash scripts, to provide a nicer interface to check for the presence of external commands on the users `$PATH`

 ### mint